Super Speeding Tickets

 In Georgia, when you are convicted of speeding, points will be assessed to your driving record.
 The amount of points depends on how fast you were going.
 Receiving a classification as a super speeder will not result in additional points being placed on your driver's license.
 If you have a Georgia license, points will be placed on your driver's license based on Georgia's point schedule.
 If you have a license from another state, points are assessed based on your own home state's DMV point schedule.

-How to Fight a Super Speeder Ticket
+Strategies to Contest a Super Speeder Ticket in Georgia

 Generally, super speeder tickets are issued after an officer has clocked you going above the posted limit, usually by using a speed-measuring device, such as a radar gun.
 Several different errors could cause inaccurate readings.